YurkaninRyan/tkplaceholder.io/src/pages/algebraic-effects-help-us-optimize-for-change/index.md

 }
 ```

-We wouldn't have to tightly couple a large system to any specific API, we could easily allow for others to plug and play.
-They could even control our system's code flow, all from the outside.
+You may have noticed `resume` being passed into the handler.
+In languages that expose algebraic effects they usually have a way to return to where the `throw` occured.

+### How Does This Help Optimize for Change?

+Earlier in this article, I talked about how we had to "lift the handler up", in order to expose behavior.

+I like to think of "Time to Refactor" as a very important part of any API.
+If an effect pipes through code as you move the handler up and down you have to clean up/pipe it through relevant spots.

+1. PR's will be bigger making code review slower.
+2. Iterations will take longer because you are cleaning up or testing.
+3. There are more chances to make a mistake and silently break other parts of the codebase.

+I like to think of this as "Code Surface Area" of an effect.
+The more the codebase knows about a part of itself, the harder it becomes to iterate.

 ### 🏆 Summing it Up

-Algebraic effects allow us to make only two parts of our system aware of side effects.
+Algebraic effects allow us to make only two parts of our codebase aware of side effects.
 Where the effect fires, and where it is handled.

 This reduces drag when iterating, by speeding up the refactor path.
-You rarely have to touch where an effect is fired, or the in between code of the system.
+You rarely have to touch where an effect is fired, or the in between code of the codebase.
 Often you just move the handler up and down some levels.

-It also gives those consuming your system free entry points to integrate.
+It also gives those consuming your codebase free entry points to integrate.
 As long as this is documented and exposed, you gain a lot of flexibility for free.

 ---